National Resource Center

 The Resource Center Library houses a diverse collection of books, journal articles, archives, and essential texts that serve as foundational resources for reparative work.

-Curated in collaboration with Semicolon Books, a Chicago-based, Black-owned bookstore, the collection reflects both historical and contemporary perspectives on reparations.
+The collection reflects both historical and contemporary perspectives on reparations.
 Key resources include harm reports from various localities, practical toolkits, and research reports that document community needs and guide policy implementation.
-The Library’s curated materials aim to support leaders, scholars, and community members in advancing reparations.
+The library’s curated materials aim to support leaders, scholars, and community members in advancing reparations.

 Through a series of community workshops and dialogues in 2023, FirstRepair, Defining Humanity, and artist Damon Reed gathered input and stories from residents and reparations movement leaders to capture the essence of their experiences, aspirations, and dreams.
 The session was a transformative, hands-on workshop focused on reparation dialogues, where participants were grouped to actively shape their vision for a resource center.
 Using tools like scaled models and movable furniture, participants physically modeled their ideas, while innovative dot exercises and inclusive voting ensured every voice contributed to the design.